 Use a People Search Engine

-This is by far one of the easiest ways to start building a family tree.
-With a people search engine such as PeopleFinders, all you have to do is look up one of the family members you do know.
+With a people search engine, all you have to do is look up one of the family members you do know.
 Or, you can even start by searching yourself.
 Perform a public records search, and then see what turns up under “relatives.”
 You may be amazed to see relatives you didn’t even know existed!
 Then, you can look up those relatives to get more information about your family.

 Before online searches became available, you may have been able to find this information by requesting public records from different governmental agencies.
 But it’s incredibly time-consuming and can be expensive.
-With PeopleFinders, however, the process is a breeze.
-(And be sure to check out the PeopleFinders blog for more ideas on how to use your PeopleFinders membership.)
+Having this kind of information now available online makes the family tree-building process so much quicker and easier.